2007-2013 Programmes : ESF Priority 2 - Progressing Through Employment

 - Assistance and support to social enterprises to gain the skills and capacity the need to succeed

-Preference will be given to projects which can demonstrate an innovative approach to the activity or represent the mainstreaming or rolling-out of a pilot approach which has tested successfully.
+Preference has been given to projects which can demonstrate an innovative approach to the activity or represent the mainstreaming or rolling-out of a pilot approach which has tested successfully.

 Delivery

-All of ESF Priority 2 will be challenge funding, open to all eligible applicants.
+All of ESF Priority 2 was challenge funding, open to all eligible applicants.

 Spatial Targeting

-There is no spatial targeting under Priority 2 and therefore applications will be accepted from all parts of the Lowlands and Uplands Programme area.
+There was no spatial targeting under Priority 2 and therefore applications were accepted from all parts of the Lowlands and Uplands Programme area.